carabiner-dev/burnafter/README.md

 mysql -u user -p"$DB_PASS" mydatabase
 ```

+#### Storage modes

+A client stores secrets in one of three backends; the API (`Store`/`Get`/`Delete`)
+is identical across all of them:

+- **Server (default for `cmd/burnafter`)** — the embedded daemon backed by the
+  system keyring (Linux kernel keyring) or macOS Keychain.
+Shared across processes
+  on the same host. **Opt-in** (see below).
+- **Encrypted file fallback** (`options.NoServer`) — secrets are AES-256-GCM
+  encrypted to per-key files under the OS temp dir.
+Per-process, no daemon.
+- **In-memory** (`options.InMemory`) — secrets are AES-256-GCM encrypted and held
+  only in process memory: no daemon, no files, gone on restart.
+Ideal for a
+  long-lived daemon that just needs an ephemeral secure cache.
+It prefers the
+  kernel keyring (kernel memory) where available and otherwise uses an encrypted
+  heap map.

+##### The embedded server is opt-in

+The embedded server is a multi-megabyte binary compiled into your program via
+`//go:embed`.
+To avoid paying that size cost when you don't use server mode, it
+lives in a separate package — `github.com/carabiner-dev/burnafter/embedded` — and
+you enable it explicitly with `WithServerLauncher(embedded.Launch)`.
+Programs that
+only use the file or in-memory modes never import that package, so the linker
+leaves the embedded binary out of their build entirely.

+With no launcher configured, a client that isn't in `NoServer`/`InMemory` mode
+degrades to the encrypted file fallback instead of starting a server.

 #### Library Integration

 For Go applications, use burnafter as a library for programmatic access: